top of page

 • Immediate landscape surround: adjacent lawn areas and a row of three mature bookleaf pines (Thuja orientalis) to the southwest.

-Another important building project put together by Dr Basil Strafford for female patients at the time was the construction of a special female recreation facility, which commenced in 1951 on an area of approximately 2.5 hectares on the western edge of the reserve, adjacent to the Brisbane River.
+Another important building project undertaken by Dr Basil Strafford for female patients at the time was the construction of a dedicated female recreation facility, which commenced in 1951 on an area of approximately 2.5 hectares on the western edge of the reserve, adjacent to the Brisbane River.

 The principal building within the area was the cafeteria with facilities to serve 500 patients [now Wolston Park Golf Club house].

-Patients could spend the whole day in the recreation area without needing to return to the wards for midday meals.
+Patients could spend the entire day in the recreation area without returning to the wards for midday meals.

 Do you need support?